sanzelda/connect4-gui/README.md

 # connect4-gui
-This is a connect 4 game written in pythin with a GUI using tkinter.
+This is a connect 4 game written in python with a GUI using tkinter.

 (all comments are in french because this was for my school project)